 Since the Guinness brand is so strong, the price has consistently been able to outpace inflation throughout history.

 The reasons for this are twofold.
-Firstly, the TV supply chain has become much more efficient, meaning companies can manufacture and sell TVs at a vastly lower price.
-And secondly, TVs are essentially exactly the same once you take away the branding, with far fewer differentiating features than equivalents like smartphones and tablets.
+First, the TV supply chain has become much more efficient, meaning companies can manufacture and sell TVs at a vastly lower price.
+And second, TVs are essentially exactly the same once you take away the branding, with far fewer differentiating features than equivalents like smartphones and tablets.

 Essentially, electronics brands have had no other choice than to lower their prices—regardless of inflation.